 There two kinds of people in this world (as Jay Alderton once said):

 Which are you?
 Are you a dude/gal who likes carbs or you are a liar?
 Truth is, aggressively restricting or omitting carbs from your life is horrendous.

 As I said in my book, what are you going to do when you go out with your family or friends?
 Are you going to say no to a pie?
-Bear?
+Beer?
 Wine?
 Anything that contains sugar?
-Of course you are not.
+Of course, you are not.
 You are going to eat them!